 Once the prerequisites are met, the GAFM charges $378 to register as a CPM.
 The certification is good for two years.
 Biennial renewal costs $228.

 To maintain an active certificate, CPMs have to complete 15 hours of continuing education each year.
 They also have to agree to abide by a code of ethics.

 CPM Certificate Holder Jobs

-CPM certificates are a mid-level certification that is typically sought by professionals who already have significant training and experience in financial services.
+CPM certificates are mid-level certification that is typically sought by professionals who already have significant training and experience in financial services.
 These include wealth managers, financial advisors, bank trust department managers and other financial experts.
 CPM candidates may also include brokers, analysts and managers of hedge funds and mutual funds.
-This certificate indicates that the holder has particular interest in portfolio management.
+This certificate indicates that the holder has a particular interest in portfolio management.

 However, it’s not necessary to have a CPM to manage an investment portfolio.
 The CPM is an optional certificate and does not provide a portfolio manager with any specific privileges or powers.

 While the educational requirements to obtain a CPM are significant, a CPM holder may not have received much specific training in managing investment portfolios.
 A law or business school graduate can qualify to get a CPM, for instance, but neither of these degrees requires investment management courses.

 In addition to the chartered portfolio manager certification, there are a number of other designations that portfolio managers may get.